POEM: Succor Punch: Owed to Water

 Wee can’t seam to a fiord

-This poem is an to water.
-Water is one of the most familiar substances on earth, covering approximately 3/4 of the earth's surface.
+This poem is an ode to water.
+Water is one of the most familiar substances on earth, covering approximately 3/4 of the earth’s surface.
 Yet, water, one of the most chemically simple compounds, behaves very strangely, differently than predicted from its chemical structure.
-Water doesn't behave like other fluids; in fact, compared to similarly sized molecules, water should be a gas at room temperature.
+Water doesn’t behave like other fluids; in fact, compared to similarly sized molecules, water should be a gas at room temperature.
 Water, unlike most liquids, gets less dense when it freezes, causing it to float.
 Water is sometimes referred to as the universal solvent because such a wide variety of compounds are able to dissolve in it and it is the most common chemical solvent on the planet.
-The presence of these and other mysterious characteristics of water make possible on earth.
+The presence of these and other mysterious characteristics of water make life possible on earth.

-As a scientist and a , I find water is a powerful metaphor for the mysteries and of life.
+As a scientist and a poet, I find water is a powerful metaphor for the mysteries and nature of life.
 How is it that such a common, even mundane, substance incarnate such an incalculably improbable set of chemical characteristics that makes life possible?
 Through science, humans have made incredible discoveries about how our universe works.
 Still, scientists must stand silent in answering how life originated, or why life exists.
 Life exists; this we know.
 Answering why life exists transcends science.
-Scientist are often like fish in a sea of who are not simply blind to but must willfully and ideologically ignore its claim on them; this is popularly called being objective.
+Scientist are often like fish in a sea of meaning who are not simply blind to meaning but must willfully and ideologically ignore its claim on them; this is popularly called being objective.

 Science helps us accurately define the if-then conditions of the world — if this happens, then that will follow.
-Strangely though, as fish in a sea of ifs, scientist cannot or will not see that the defining of humans rests in choosing one course of action over another, which resides in a world of meaning, something/somewhere of the causal chain of that science works to describe.
+Strangely though, as fish in a sea of ifs, scientist cannot or will not see that the defining nature of humans rests in choosing one course of action over another, which resides in a world of meaning, something/somewhere transcendent of the causal chain of events that science works to describe.
 If remains an eternal hypothesis which science cannot test.
-Scientists can study Buddhists, but they can't study with science — at least not the reductionistic science favored in Western cultures.
+Scientists can study Buddhists, but they can’t study Buddhism with science — at least not the reductionistic science favored in Western cultures.
 The practicality shared by Buddhism and science is a commitment to rigorous observation.
 Buddhism points its rigorous observation to inner as well as outer life.
 Science limits itself to the outer world; the inner world is off-limits.
 The inner world of meaning and choice is willfully ignored, sometimes simply assumed to be irrelevant, or worse yet, denied to even exist.
-The inner world may be mysterious and elusive, but its are definitely much less likely to experienced if one isn't even looking there.
+The inner world may be mysterious and elusive, but its secrets are definitely much less likely to experienced if one isn’t even looking there.

 This entry was posted in Poems, Political and Philosophical Musings and tagged , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , , .
 Bookmark the permalink.